On a class of Sobolev tests for symmetry of directions, their detection thresholds, and asymptotic powers: Asymptotics under the alternative: local non-null behavior of Sobolev tests

-In this section, we determine the asymptotic behavior of finite Sobolev tests under the local alternatives considered in the previous sections.
 Recall that a Sobolev test is finite if finitely many of the coefficients~$v_k$ defining this test are non-zero.
 Letting~$K_v:=\max\{k:v_k\neq 0\}$ throughout this section, finite Sobolev tests are thus based on statistics of the form

 As we saw in Section~\ref{sec:Sobol}, the asymptotic (standard) normality of~$\sqrt{n}{\bf T}_{p,K_v}\n$ under the null hypothesis of uniformity readily follows from \eqref{MomGnull1}--\eqref{MomGnull3} and from the central limit theorem, which implies that, still under the null hypothesis,